 Abstract and Learning Objectives

-This class focuses on planning and conducting design science research on Ph.D. level.
+This course gives an introduction to Design Science Research (DSR).
+It focuses on planning and conducting design science research on Ph.D. level.
 It is intended to provide state-of-the art methodological competences for all Ph.D. students in business whose research is not solely descriptive/explanatory, but also comprises components where artefacts are purposefully designed and evaluated.